turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/3_implementing_songs.markdown

          artist GET  /artists/:id(.:format)                  artists#show
 ```

 Take a look at that first line. `'/artists/:artist_id/songs/new'` is the path we want.
-The prefix is `new_artist_song` which is what we specified in our test.
+The prefix is `new_artist_song` which is what we specified in our view.

 Run `rspec` again: